Engee documentation

 AbstractIrrational <: Real

-Number type representing an exact irrational value, which is automatically rounded to the correct precision in arithmetic operations with other numeric quantities.
+A numeric type representing an exact irrational value that is automatically rounded to the correct precision in arithmetic operations with other numerical values.

 BigFloat <: AbstractFloat